Ax-Kochen-Ershov principles for finitely ramified henselian fields: Acknowledgements

 The authors would like to thank the Mathematical Sciences Research Institute (now SLMath) and the organizers of the MSRI programme ``Decidability, Definability and Computability in Number Theory'' (DDC) in which we all participated.
 We began working on the material presented here in 2020, during the virtual part of DDC, and continued at the in-person DDC reunion in Berkeley in 2022.
 Through the MSRI programme, this work was supported by the US National Science Foundation under Grant No.\ DMS-1928930.

 Franziska Jahnke was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics M\"unster: Dynamics-Geometry-Structure, as well as by a Fellowship from the Daimler and Benz Foundation.
 Sylvy Anscombe and Franziska Jahnke were supported by GeoMod AAPG2019 (ANR-DFG).
+Philip Dittmann was funded by the Deutsche Forschungsgemeinschaft (DFG) -- 404427454.

+The authors extend their special thanks to both referees for their excellent suggestions which have substantially improved the paper.

 \bibfont{ }